ageitgey/face_recognition/README.md

 Solution: `dlib` is compiled with SSE4 or AVX support, but your CPU is too old and doesn't support that.
 You'll need to recompile `dlib` after [making the code change outlined here](https://github.com/ageitgey/face_recognition/issues/11#issuecomment-287398611).

-##### Issue: `RuntimeError: Unsupported image type, must be 8bit gray or RGB image.` when running the webcam example.
+##### Issue: `RuntimeError: Unsupported image type, must be 8bit gray or RGB image.` when running the webcam examples.

 Solution: Your webcam probably isn't set up correctly with OpenCV.
 [Look here for more](https://github.com/ageitgey/face_recognition/issues/21#issuecomment-287779524).